A 2Cat-inspired model structure for double categories: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Martina Rovelli for reading an early version of this paper and providing many helpful comments; especially, for suggesting at the beginning of this project that we could induce the model structure from two copies of $\TwoCat$.
-Philip Hackney and Martina Rovelli pointed out that the Lack model structure was further left-induced along the horizontal embedding from our model structure, and J\'er\^ome Scherer pointed us towards a better construction of path object.
+The authors would like to thank Martina Rovelli for reading an early version of this paper and providing many helpful comments; especially, for suggesting at the beginning of this project that we could induce a model structure on $\DblCat$ from two copies of $\TwoCat$.
+Philip Hackney and Martina Rovelli pointed out that the Lack model structure was further left-induced along the horizontal embedding from our model structure, and J\'er\^ome Scherer pointed us towards a better construction of path objects.
 The authors are also grateful to tslil clingman, for suggesting a construction that became our functor $\cv\colon \DblCat\to \TwoCat$, and to Viktoriya Ozornova and J\'er\^ome Scherer, for spotting many typos in previous versions.

 This work started when the first- and third-named authors were at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2020 semester.
-The first-named author was supported by the Swiss National Science Foundation under the project P1ELP2\_188039.
+During the realization of this work, the first-named author was supported by the Swiss National Science Foundation under the project P1ELP2\_188039 and the Max Planck Institute of Mathematics.
 The third-named author was supported by an international Macquarie University Research Excellence Scholarship.